 ASTRON 329-0 Extragalactic Astrophysics and Cosmology (1 Unit) Big bang cosmology, thermal history of the universe, primordial nucleosynthesis, microwave background, dark matter, largescale structure, galaxy formation, spiral and elliptical galaxies, groups and clusters of galaxies.
 Prerequisite: ASTRON 220-0.

 ASTRON 331-0 Astrophysics ISP (1 Unit) Stellar structure and evolution: nucleosynthesis, supernova phenomena, white dwarfs, neutron stars, and black holes.
 Limited to students enrolled in ISP or with consent of the physics department.
-Prerequisite: PHYSICS 339-3.
+Prerequisites: PHYSICS 135-1, PHYSICS 135-2, & PHYSICS 135-3, or equivalent.

 ASTRON 390-0 Current Topics in Astronomy (1 Unit) Explores in detail an area of current research interest in astrophysics.
 Contact the department or instructor for specifics.
 May be repeated for credit with change of topic.
 Prerequisites vary.
 Natural Sciences Distro Area